httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Since the signature component values from the request are not repeated in the response, the requester MUST keep the original message component values around long enough to validate the signature of the response that uses this component identifier.
 In most cases, this means the requester needs to keep the original request message around, since the signer could choose to include any portions of the request in its response, according to the needs of the application.
 Since it is possible for an intermediary to alter a request message before it is processed by the server, applications need to take care not to sign such altered values as the client would not be able to validate the resulting signature.

-Applications needing this type of binding have to sign sufficient portion the request to ensure that it is uniquely tied to the response.
+This functionality does not fully describe how to build a secure request-response binding protocol.
+Each application must do its own analysis as to what is required.
+Applications needing this type of binding have to sign sufficient portion the request to ensure that it is uniquely tied to the response, which will require additional analysis.
 Signing the signature value of a signed request alone does not provide sufficient coverage in most cases, as discussed in {{security-sign-signature}}.

 The response signature can only cover what is included in the request.
-Therefore, if an application needs to bind the message content of the request in its response, the client needs to include a means for covering that content, such as a Content-Digest field.
+Therefore, if an application needs to include the message content of the request under the signature of its response, the client needs to include a means for covering that content, such as a Content-Digest field.
 See the discussion in {{security-message-content}} for more information.

 The `req` parameter MUST NOT be used in a signature that targets a request message.